celery/pytest-celery/docs/getting-started/vendors.rst

 | *Memcache*    | Experimental | No           |
 +---------------+--------------+--------------+

-Experimental brokers may be functional but are not confirmed to be production ready.
+Experimental or Beta status means it may be functional but are not confirmed to be production ready.

 Enabled means that it is automatically added to the test :ref:`setup-matrix` when running the test suite :ref:`if the vendor dependencies are installed <installation>`.